caseypaquola/BigBrainWarp/docs/pages/workflow.rst

 Workflow
 ==================

 Multi-modal integration of BigBrain involves many moving parts.
-Here's a simple schema of the core transformations that are involved.
+Using extant publications and new scripts to bridge gaps, moving between the spaces follows this general schema:

 .. image:: ./images/bbw_workflow/Slide1.PNG
    :height: 350px